Articulat3D: Reconstructing Articulated Digital Twins From Monocular Videos with Geometric and Motion Constraints: Implementation and Training Details

 \textbf{Weighted Motion Energy Calculation.} Given a set of 3D trajectories $\mathcal{X} = \{\mathbf{x}_{i,t}\}$ with associated visibility $\mathbf{v}_{i,t}$ and confidence scores $\mathbf{c}_{i,t}$, we first perform linear interpolation to handle occlusions.
 We then define the weighted speed $\tilde{s}_{i,t}$ for each Gaussian $i$ at interval $t$ as:

-To partition the motion, we divide the temporal horizon $T_{win}$ into $K-1$ equal segments.
-The motion energy $E_{i,s}$ for Gaussian $i$ in segment $s$ is the accumulated weighted speed:
+To characterize the motion of each Gaussian, we use both its velocity direction and its spatial position as clustering cues.
+Specifically, for each Gaussian $i$ at interval $t$, we compute the normalized velocity direction as:

+Meanwhile, we use the spatial position of each Gaussian in the canonical frame as its geometric cue:

+where $t_0$ denotes the canonical frame.
+We then combine the motion direction and spatial position into a unified spatio-temporal feature:

+where $\lambda_s$ and $\lambda_p$ balance the contributions of motion direction and spatial position.
+In practice, $\mathbf{p}_{i}$ is normalized to have a comparable scale to the unit velocity-direction features.

-\textbf{Part Assignment and Initialization.} The assignment of each Gaussian to a specific kinematic cluster $k \in \{0, \dots, K-1\}$ is determined as follows: \begin{itemize} \item \textbf{Static Identification ($k=0$):} We compute the maximum energy $E_{max,i} = \max_s E_{i,s}$.
-If $E_{max,i}$ falls below a robust threshold $\tau$ (determined by the $20^{th}$ percentile of energy across the scene), the Gaussian is classified as part of the static base. \item \textbf{ Dynamic Assignment ($k > 0$):} For non-static Gaussians, the part label is assigned based on the temporal segment that exhibits the peak motion energy:
+\textbf{Part Assignment and Initialization.} The assignment of each Gaussian to a specific kinematic cluster $k \in \{0, \dots, K-1\}$ is determined as follows: \begin{itemize} \item \textbf{Static Identification ($k=0$):} We compute the accumulated motion magnitude:

+If $M_i$ falls below a robust threshold $\tau$ (determined by the $20^{th}$ percentile of motion distribution across the scene), the Gaussian is classified as part of the static base. \item \textbf{Dynamic Assignment ($k > 0$):} For non-static Gaussians, we cluster them into $K-1$ groups using K-means on the spatio-temporal feature $\mathbf{E}_i$:

-\item \textbf{Coefficient Initialization:} To facilitate the differentiable refinement in Stage 2, we initialize the distance distribution $\mathbf{d}_i$ for the soft-assignment logits.
+where $\boldsymbol{\mu}_{k}$ denotes the $k$-th K-means cluster center in the spatio-temporal feature space. \item \textbf{Coefficient Initialization:} To facilitate the differentiable refinement in Stage 2, we initialize the distance distribution $\mathbf{d}_i$ for the soft-assignment logits.
 For dynamic clusters, the initial distance is proportional to the negative log-probability of the energy distribution:

-\end{itemize} Finally, we compute the cluster centers $\mathbf{C}_k$ in the canonical frame using the spatial median of all Gaussians assigned to part $k$.
+\end{itemize} Finally, we recompute the cluster centers $\mathbf{C}_k$ in the canonical frame using the spatial median of all Gaussians assigned to part $k$.
 This strategy ensures that even if the initial 3D tracks are noisy, the resulting part decomposition is grounded in the temporal logic of the object's kinematics.